superturboryan/TravelApp/README.md

 # TravelApp
-Simple Air-BnB interface clone, practing CALayers and sublayering to MaskToBounds while preserving shadows and corner radius
+Simple Air-BnB interface clone, practicing CALayers and sublayering in order to MaskToBounds while not clipping shadows and corner radius functionality

 ## Screenshots